Glossary of shipping terms

 Shipper declaration for transport of dangerous goods – SDT

-Declaration issued by the shipper for the transport of dangerous goods, prepared on a FIATA model.
+Declaration issued by the shipper for the transport of dangerous goods, prepared by FIATA.

 Shipping agent